pablouser1/ProxiTok/README.md

 * Create a following list, which you can later use to see all the feeds from those users
 * RSS Feed for user, trending and tag (just add /rss to the url)

+## Extension
+If you want to automatically redirect Tiktok links to ProxiTok, download [Libredirect](https://github.com/libredirect/libredirect)

 ## Installation
 Clone the repository and fetch the requiered external packages with:
 ```bash